rxlabz/redarx/README.md

     });
   }
 ```

+### Experimental multi-channel dispatcher (0.6.0)

+Async commands are maybe not the best way to connect a Firebase data-source.

+The [redarx-ng-firebase]() example shows a way to dispatch firebase queries via a new dispatcher method : query.

+Queries are dispatched to a Firebase service, which update the base.
+The service handles firebase.database child and values events and dispatch update request via the dispatch() method.

 ## Event$ » Request$ » Command$ » state$

-The Application State is managed in a Store<AbstractModel>.
+The Application State is managed in a Store<T extends AbstractModel>.

 State is updated by commands, and the store keep a list of executed commands.

-State is evaluated by a reducers of model commands updates, basic cancellation is allowed by simply remove the last command from "history".
+State is evaluated by commands updates,

+In reversible-store, cancellation is allowed by simply remove the last command from "history".

 A Commander listen to a stream of Requests dispatched by a Dispatcher injected in the application components | controllers | PM | VM